 Immersive experience funds encourage students to learn by doing.
 Funds support a variety of activities and encourage students to think creatively about how such funding may support a unique experience.
-Graduating seniors are not eligible to apply except for the John Sweeney Interview Award.
+Graduating seniors are not eligible to apply.

 The Chuck Stone Citizen of the World Award is given to a UNC Hussman undergraduate major who proposes to travel to other countries to pursue programs of study or to work on projects related to the study of media and journalism.